 When we tweet at five in the morning the first thought that comes into our head and it makes no sense to others, what does that do?
 It affects the quality of our relationships.
 People see us as perhaps unstable and not to be trusted.
 They then look at us differently.
 They begin to distance themselves from us.

-So a social media addiction is bad for our mental health when it affects they way people see us and how we behave.
+So social media addiction is bad for our mental health when it affects the way people see us and how we behave.

 Social Media Addiction, Are You at Risk?